SmartekWorks/smartekworks.github.io/swat/ref_web_operation.md

 #### Parameter Title

 The title of parameter is usually extracted by SWAT knowledge engine automatically.
-You can also edit the title manually in **Operation Customization** page.
+You can also edit the title manually on **Operation Customization** page.

 #### Using Parameter Option